SimpleStepSolutions/SimpleStepSolutions.github.io/why-simple-step.md

 title: Why Simple Step?
 comments: false
 ---
-Yes, we've built great software have and will continue to build great software across sectors with a wide-ranging features.
+Yes, we've built great software and will continue to build great software across sectors with a wide-ranging features.

 **But...**